Late birth registration

 Born in a hospital no longer operating

-If the hospital is no longer operating, contact the Victorian Department of Health(opens in a new window), or a health service connected to the hospital.
+If the hospital is no longer operating, contact the health service connected to the hospital.
 They may hold records from that hospital.

 Ask them to provide you a letter on official letterhead, confirming the birth.